asyntai/bludit-chatbot/README.md

 ## Installation

 1. Download the plugin and extract the `asyntai` folder
-2. Upload the `asyntai` folder to your Bludit `/bl-plugins/` directory
+2. Upload the `asyntai` folder to your Bludit `/bl-plugins/` directory (note: the folder name must be exactly 'asyntai' if it is anything else, the plugin may not work)
 3. Go to your Bludit admin panel
 4. Navigate to Settings -> Plugins
-5. Find "Asyntai - AI Chatbot" and click "Activate"
+5. Find "Asyntai - AI Chatbot" and click "Activate" **Note:** If you don't want to use the plugin or the plugin does not work for you, you can still use Asyntai by getting a JavaScript snippet from [asyntai.com/dashboard](https://asyntai.com/dashboard) and manually inserting it into your theme.

 ## Configuration